naogelzc/test-docker-nginx/README.md

 # test-docker-nginx
 Try to build a demo project.
 Includes docker-nginx-go-postgresql-react.
-After installing docker and running the command 'npm install' in react folder, use 'docker-compose up' to build the project.
+After installing docker, go and react, run the command 'npm install' in react folder first, then use 'docker-compose up' to build the project.